By making small changes to your day-to-day routine, you'll set yourself up to achieve your professional goals -- and perhaps even exceed them.

 4) Be a bookworm

 Reading is a powerful tool for brain development, health and overall brain function and memory.

 The engineer and technology entrepreneur Elon Musk is a notorious reader.
-In grade school he read 10 hours a day and apparently, a full BASIC programming language manual in 3 days, which was supposed to take 6 months.
-By 1984 standards this would have given him a strong understanding of the most advanced programming at the time.
+In grade school, he read ten hours a day and apparently, a full BASIC programming language manual in three days, which was supposed to take six months.
+By 1984 standards, this would have given him a strong understanding of the most advanced programming at the time.
 See his favourite books.

 Relaxation brings other benefits, including lifting your mood by making sure you socialise to absorbing ideas from films, games and books.
 As an example, meditation improves concentration and attention, a study found that a few weeks of meditation helped focus memory by 16% when tested before and after the period.

 Moreover, a 2010 study in Consciousness and Cognition Journal, showed that meditation improves mood and mindfulness but crucially reduced fatigue and anxiety.
 A brief meditation programme significantly improved mental processing, working memory and function.

 It can appear hard to fit more time in to relax in the hectic lives we live but there are some easy, surprising ways to do this.
 Simply leaving the office on lunch to eat in a nearby park, going to a yoga class on Sunday mornings, reading before bed instead of watching that next episode on Netflix to having a bath instead of a shower are just a few ways to do this.

 These few habits can have massive benefits on the way your brain works, how you think, and the ways in which you view yourself and abilities.
 As a result, they will naturally enhance your ability to think bigger which will make you go further.

 To take the next step in your career, apply for our STEM job opportunities.